Thank you for joining our mobile tour cohort!

 July through September: Prep Calls

 All session presenters will have a prep call with a member of our conference team to go over logistics, refine learning objectives, discuss audience, and anything else you may find helpful!
-You’ll receive an email about this from us when the time comes.
+All tour leads have received an email connecting them with their prep call partner.

-We ask all mobile tour leads to share a general itinerary with us by September 10.
+We ask all mobile tour leads to complete their itinerary form by September 10.
 This allows us to give accurate information to our volunteers, ensure attendees with accessibility needs know what to expect, share information with bus drivers (if relevant), and know where we can find you or direct latecomers throughout.
-Please use the sample itinerary below as a model.
+All tour leads have received this by email.

 What to Expect Day-Of